bijaymunda181/Linux-prep/linux-questions.md

 yum installed list | grep `<package-name>`
 ## 3. How do you find which package provides a specific file (for example, /usr/bin/ls)?

-4. What’s the difference between yum install and yum localinstall?
+## 4. What’s the difference between yum install and yum localinstall?
+yum install → Installs from repository.

+yum localinstall → Installs a local .rpm file and fetches dependencies from repos.

 5. How do you list all installed packages and filter by a specific keyword?